Hariom9991/captcha-solver-123/README.md

-# Simple Captcha Solver
-This is a simple web-based captcha solver interface.
+This is a placeholder for README.md.
+Please replace with actual content.